ChrisWilliamson11/blender-assistant-mcp/README.md

 blender-assistant-mcp

 `blender-assistant-mcp` is an open source project that integrates an LLM into Blender using the Model Context Protocol (MCP).

 Features:

 - **Control Blender with Natural Language:** Send prompts to an Ollama LLM model to perform actions in Blender.
 - **MCP Integration:** Uses the Model Context Protocol for structured communication between the AI model and Blender.
 - **Ollama Support:** Designed to work with Ollama for easy local model management.
 - **Ollama bundled Add-on:** Includes the Ollama exe, and CUDA DLLS so is self contained

 MCP Tools:

-## MCP Tools (a list of all included MCP tools):

-Below is a concise, categorized list of the tools exposed to the assistant.
-Each tool takes JSON-style arguments (shown by name only).
-Use get_scene_info or other “info” tools first to understand the scene, then act with creation/modification tools.
+Below is a list of the tools exposed to the assistant.
+Each tool takes JSON-style arguments (shown by name only) but run through an SDK assistant_sdk to keep context light.
+It can use assistant_help to get information about tools, as well as get_scene_info to maintain a current image of the scene hierarchy, or other “info” tools such as viewport capture to understand the scene, then act with creation/modification tools.

 - Blender
-  - get_scene_info(info_level, object_type, object_names, limit) — Summarize or detail scene contents
+  - get_scene_info(an outliner style representation of the scene)
   - get_object_info(name) — Detailed info for a single object
   - create_object(type, name, location, rotation, scale, text) — Create meshes, cameras, lights, text, curves, empties
   - modify_object(name, location, rotation, scale, visible) — Edit object transforms/visibility